 Consider Your Husband

 You can work on creating a healthy marriage in so many ways, it’s almost paralyzing.
-I give you the “top 5 loving actions to strengthen your marriage daily “in a free downloadable list, and it’s in my resource library.
-You can get the password end of this post.
+I created a simple worksheet to plan a fun at-home date, and it’s in my resource library.
+You can get the password here and have a date as soon as tonight!:

 But even armed with ideas, it’s still hard to actually do because it takes thought and effort, two things we lack when we get caught up in our own world of to-do lists and personal goals for the day: